-Portnellan is a small family farm on the south-eastern shore of Loch Lomond.
+Portnellan is a small family farm nestled on the secluded south-eastern shore of Loch Lomond in the Loch Lomond and the Trossachs National Park.

 Meet the Scott-Park family